 - 1. The CA is completely in charge of the operation of the contest.
-With the exception of international contests with a panel chairman, no one can override the decisions of the CA, whose authority must be used wisely to make the contest run smoothly for the contestants. - 2.
+With the exception of international contests with a panel Chair, no one can override the decisions of the CA, whose authority must be used wisely to make the contest run smoothly for the contestants. - 2.
 It is absolutely necessary to start the contest on time according to the schedule.
-The CA must be aware of how the lighting and sound is controlled in the auditorium so that when the mike-testing performer is onstage, he knows where and how to make adjustments, if necessary and appropriate. - 3.
+The CA must be aware of how the lighting and sound is controlled in the auditorium so that when the mic-testing performer is onstage, the CA knows where and how to make adjustments, if necessary and appropriate. - 3.
 After the contest starts, the CA's primary duty is to run the contest and be in charge of all activities.
-Although he will perform some tasks during the contest, such as verifying or entering scores, etc., his primary function is to ensure a smooth running, uninterrupted flow of activity.
-He must be prepared to respond immediately to any and all of the multitude of circumstances that can and may occur, and he should make prompt and sound judgments when they do occur.
+Although a CA will perform some tasks during the contest, such as verifying or entering scores, etc., the primary function is to ensure a smooth-running, uninterrupted flow of activity.
+The CA must be prepared to respond immediately to any and all of the multitude of circumstances that can and may occur, and make prompt and sound judgments when they do occur.
 The CA must make the environment as fair and consistent as possible for all contestants. - 4.
-During each session, the CA or his associate perform analysis of scores from the panel to determine is any statistical variances exist that must be reviewed by the panel before the scores are considered final and results determined.
+During each session, the CA or the ACA performs analysis of scores from the panel to determine if any statistical variances exist that must be reviewed by the panel before the scores are considered final and results determined.
 Such review may be conducted prior to or at the end of each session, and will be conducted as expeditiously as possible. - 5.
-During each contest session, the CA or his associate prints the Contestant Scoring Analysis after each contestant performance and provides the contestant's Contestant Scoring Analysis to each contestant following the contest round, so long as the contestant is not competing in a subsequent round of the same contest. - 6.
-After each contest session, the CA performs his duties as outlined in the checklist found in the Contest and Judging Handbook.
-He is responsible for delivering a clear statement of the contest results to the individual designated to make the announcement of results.
-He is responsible for the post-contest summaries, as appropriate.
+During each contest session, the CA or the ACA prints the Contestant Scoring Analysis after each contestant's performance and provides the contestant's Contestant Scoring Analysis to each contestant following the contest round, so long as the contestant is not competing in a subsequent round of the same contest. - 6.
+After each contest session, the CA performs duties as outlined in the checklist found in the Contest & Judging Handbook.
+The CA is responsible for delivering a clear statement of the contest results to the individual designated to make the announcement of results.
+The CA is responsible for the post-contest summaries, as appropriate.
 The ACA may be assigned to perform some or all of these tasks.
 Two copies of the contest result files should be made on separate electronic media. - 7.
 The CA is responsible for conducting the evaluation sessions at the appointed times and locations, as determined by the DRCJ.
 A positive atmosphere for the contestants is very important. - 8.
-After all sessions and evaluations have been completed, the CA is responsible for delivering to the host district DRCJ copies of the scoring summary (OSS) and the scoring analyses for each session.
-The DRCJ should arrange for or coordinate with the CA for the transfer of each OSS to the district web master for posting to the district web site.
+After all sessions and evaluations have been completed, the CA is responsible for delivering to the DRCJ copies of the scoring summary (OSS) and the scoring analyses for each session.
+The DRCJ should arrange for or coordinate with the CA for the transfer of each OSS to the district webmaster for posting to the district website.